 Yoga Child has a team of skilled instructors that will teach yoga and mindfulness in your school and after school settings.
 They have completed the 95-hour specialized Yoga Child training, which focuses exclusively on teaching yoga to tots, kids and teens in school settings, enabling them to become Registered Children’s Yoga Instructors (RCYT’s) with the Yoga Alliance.
-While Yoga Child teachers will teach from our award winning yoga and mindfulness curriculum, they bring with them, their own inspiring energy along with their sincere dedication for sharing the joy of yoga and mindfulness with children.
+While Yoga Child teachers will teach from our award-winning yoga and mindfulness curriculum, they bring with them, their own inspiring energy along with their sincere dedication for sharing the joy of yoga and mindfulness with children.
 Most Yoga Child Instructors have dual careers, dividing their time between teaching yoga to children and working with children in various therapeutic and educational settings.
 Each instructor come with all necessary state and federal clearances.

 Maureen Heil, E-RYT 500, RCYT, RALC, CRMT, YACEP

 Senior Teacher, Assistant Trainer, Mentor

 If you’re not lucky enough to snag Maureen Heil to teach to your students, do not fear!
 You might meet her in her role as lead teacher for Yoga Child’s teacher training programs and professional development modules.
-In addition to being a registered children’s yoga teacher and educator, Maureen is a registered Ayurvedic Lifestyle consultant, Certified Reiki Master, and yoga instructor for CHOP’s integrative health program.
+In addition to being a registered children’s yoga teacher and educator, this gifted practitioner is a registered Ayurvedic Lifestyle consultant, Certified Reiki Master, and yoga instructor for CHOP’s integrative health program.
 Maureen is a regular writer for The Ayurvedic experience, and the co-author of a forthcoming title from Redleaf Press which will provide yoga and mindfulness tools and teachings to early education teachers.
 Maureen holds a position as a member of the Board of Directors of Go Give Yoga, an organization providing yoga to impoverished children in America and in Haiti.
 Prior to teaching yoga, Maureen was the director of a non-profit preschool.
 She believes in the deep healing benefits the practice can bring.
 Her teachings are derived from a blend of what she has acquired from her many wonderful teachers and from her own true teacher—the heart.